alexsavio/alexsavio/README.md

 I also enjoy developing modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖

 I am currently helping a limited number of teams and organizations as an **external consultant**.
-At the same time I'm learning Rust 🦀 and building business ideas to be able to help more teams to work together.
+At the same time I'm learning Rust 🦀 and building business ideas.

 If you would like to have my help with your team and product, feel free to **contact me**. 🤓